brain2pix/brain2pix/README.md

 <b>Datasets:</b>

-Dr. Who:

-The Dr. Who dataset is publicly available.
+<b> Dr. Who: </b> The Dr. Who dataset is publicly available.
 The first author of the dataset paper (Seeliger et. al., 2019) mentioned (on http://disq.us/p/23bj45d) that the link will be activated soon.
 For now it is available by contacting them.

-vim2:

-This dataset was taken from http://crcns.org/, originally published by Nishimoto et. al, 2011.
+<b> vim2: </b> This dataset was taken from http://crcns.org/, originally published by Nishimoto et. al, 2011.

 <b> References: </b>

-original publication about this data:

 Nishimoto, S., Vu, A. T., Naselaris, T., Benjamini, Y., Yu, B., & Gallant, J. L. (2011).
 Reconstructing visual experiences from brain activity evoked by natural movies.
 Current Biology, 21(19), 1641-1646.